top of page

 Justice Mullins Public Hearing

-The Global Studies Program took a trip to a Public Judiciary Committee Hearing to see Justice Mullins, a Watkinson alum, and hear his reasoning behind why he should be a Chief Justice of the Supreme Court, making him the youngest to serve this position.
+The Global Studies Program took a trip to a Public Judiciary Committee Hearing to see Justice Mullins, a Watkinson alum, to hear his reasoning as to why he should be a Chief Justice of the Supreme Court, making him the youngest to serve this position.
 Appointed by Governor Ned Lamont, Justice Mullins was approved to serve as a permanent judge on the Supreme Court.

 Summer Reading 2024